Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: MILP Sign Optimization and the Discrepancy

 \subsection{Implementation and complexity}

-A key practical advantage of our approach is that the MILP needs to be solved only once per cyclotomic ring, not per module instance.
-The optimal sign vector depends solely on the log-sine matrix $\mathbf{M}$, which is fixed for a given $k$, and can be precomputed and stored in $O(|G|)$ bits.
+A practical advantage of our approach is that the MILP needs to be solved only once per cyclotomic ring, not per module instance.
+The optimal sign vector depends solely on the logsine matrix $\mathbf{M}$, which is fixed for a given $k$, and can be precomputed and stored in $O(|G|)$ bits.

 For ML-KEM parameters ($k=9$, $|G|=128$, $N_s=127$), the MILP has only 127 binary variables, 1 continuous variable, and 257 constraints.
 Modern solvers such as Gurobi or CPLEX solve this instance in under seconds on standard desktop hardware.
 For $k=10$ ($N_s=255$), the solve time is under minutes, as in Table \ref{Ta:milp}.